-- The Care component of the Disability Living Allowance payable at either the middle or the highest rate
+- The care component of the Disability Living Allowance (DLA), payable at either the middle or the highest rate

-- An increase in the rate of his or her disablement pension due to the need for constant attendance
+- An increase in the rate of their disablement pension due to the need for constant attendance

 - The disability element of Working Tax Credit